svdpmukherjee/game-behavior-intervention-study/game-behavior-analytics/data_analysis_notebook/README.md

 - **RQ1b**: Do the effects on cheating vary by concepts?
 - **RQ2a**: Do the interventions affect performance and user experience?
 - **RQ2b**: Do the effects on performance and experience vary by concepts?
-- **RQ3**: How do concept-based interventions influence cheating behavior, performance and user experience?
+- **RQ3**: How do concept-based interventions influence cheating behavior, performance and user experience through psychological mechanisms?

 ---